-ANNUAL SPECIAL EVENTS: The Bank of America Celebration at the Station is a non-series concert held each Memorial Day weekend at Union Station.
-This is the largest free Memorial Day weekend event in the Midwest, with an exciting fireworks display at the end of the performance.
+ANNUAL SPECIAL EVENTS: The Bank of America Celebration at the Station is a free concert held each Memorial Day weekend at Union Station.
+This is the largest free Memorial Day weekend event in the Midwest with an exciting fireworks display at the end of the performance.

 Pops in the Park celebrates Labor Day with familiar classics at The Theater in the Park, located inside of Shawnee Mission Park.
 This family-friendly event is free to all ages.